Introduction to Arithmetic Groups: Some nonamenable groups

 Combining this with the fact that subgroups of discrete amenable groups are amenable \csee{SubgrpAmen}, we have the following consequence:

 \begin{cor} Suppose $H$ is a discrete group.
 If $H$ contains a nonabelian, free subgroup, then $H$ is not amenable. \end{cor}

-\begin{rem} \ \noprelistbreak \begin{enumerate} \item The converse of \cref{FreeSubgrp->Nonamen} is not true.
-This was known as Von Neumann's Conjecture, but a nonamenable group with no nonabelian free subgroups was found by Ol'shanskii in 1980. \item The assumption that $H$ is discrete cannot be deleted from the statement of \cref{FreeSubgrp->Nonamen}.
-For example, the orthogonal group $\SO(3)$ is amenable (because it is compact), but the Tits Alternative \pref{TitsAlternative} implies that it contains nonabelian free subgroups. \item The nonamenability of nonabelian free subgroups of $\SO(3)$ is the basis of the famous \term{Banach-Tarski Paradox}: A $3$-dimensional ball~$B$ can be decomposed into finitely many subsets $X_1,\ldots,X_n$, such that these subsets can be reassembled to form the union of two disjoint balls of the same radius as~$B$.
-(More precisely, the union $B_1 \cup B_2$ of two disjoint balls of the same radius as~$B$ can be decomposed into subsets $Y_1,\ldots,Y_n$, such that $Y_i$ is congruent to~$X_i$, for each~$i$.) \item If $H$ contains a \emph{closed}, nonabelian, free subgroup, then $H$ is not amenable. \end{enumerate} \end{rem}
+\begin{rems} \ \noprelistbreak \begin{enumerate} \item The converse of \cref{FreeSubgrp->Nonamen} is known as ``\thmindex{von\,Neumann's Conjecture}von\,Neumann's Conjecture\zz,'' but it is false: a nonamenable group with no nonabelian free subgroups was found by Ol'shanskii in 1980.
+(The name is misleading: apparently, the conjecture is due to M.\,Day, and was never stated by Von Neumann.) \item The assumption that $H$ is discrete cannot be deleted from the statement of \cref{FreeSubgrp->Nonamen}.
+For example, the orthogonal group $\SO(3)$ is amenable (because it is compact), but the Tits Alternative \pref{TitsAlternative} implies that it contains nonabelian free subgroups. \item The nonamenability of nonabelian free subgroups of $\SO(3)$ is the basis of the famous \thmindex{Banach-Tarski Paradox}Banach-Tarski Paradox: A $3$-dimensional ball~$B$ can be decomposed into finitely many subsets $X_1,\ldots,X_n$, such that these subsets can be reassembled to form the union of two disjoint balls of the same radius as~$B$.
+(More precisely, the union $B_1 \cup B_2$ of two disjoint balls of the same radius as~$B$ can be decomposed into subsets $Y_1,\ldots,Y_n$, such that $Y_i$ is congruent to~$X_i$, for each~$i$.) \item If $H$ contains a \emph{closed}, nonabelian, free subgroup, then $H$ is not amenable. \end{enumerate} \end{rems}

 Here is an example of a nonamenable connected group:

 \begin{prop} $\SL(2,\real)$ is not amenable. \end{prop}